37Rb/wpseo-woocommerce/README.md

 #### Enhancements

-* Adds support for global identifier values (GTIN8, GTIN12 / UPC, GTIN13 / EAN, GTIN14 / ITF-14, ISBN, MPN) into the WooCommerce Product Import/Export feature.
+* Adds support for global identifier values (GTIN8, GTIN12 / UPC, GTIN13 / EAN, GTIN14 / ITF-14, ISBN, MPN) into the Import/Export feature of the WooCommerce Product.

 #### Other

 * Bumps the minimum required version of Yoast SEO to 21.7.
-* Improve discoverability of security policy
+* Adds checks to ensure that the plugin has no known incompatibilities with PHP 8.3.
-* The plugin has no known incompatibilities with PHP 8.3
+* Improves the discoverability of the security policy.

 ## 15.9